 London: Former British Gurkhas have been fighting for equal rights from the British government for nearly 35 years.
 Although partial demands were met after several rounds of negotiations over the years, their call to receive pensions equal to those of their British counterparts has never been addressed.
-Gorkha activists staged hunger strikes twice, held talks, and submitted reports, but implementation never followed.
+Gurkha activists staged hunger strikes twice, held talks, and submitted reports, but implementation never followed.

 Regardless of which party came to power, the British government repeatedly stated that equal pensions were not possible.
-Now, former Gorkhas have shifted their focus to an “affordable solution,” presenting an 11-point demand package that includes financial compensation instead of equal pensions.
+Now, former Gurkhas have shifted their focus to an “affordable solution,” presenting an 11-point demand package that includes financial compensation instead of equal pensions.

-Under the coordination of Nepali Acting Ambassador to the UK, Bipin Duwadi, representatives of various Gorkha organisations involved in the movement formed the G-Ten group, which submitted the 11-point demand to the UK Ministry of Defence (MOD) and has begun some initial rounds of talks.
+Under the coordination of Nepali Acting Ambassador to the UK, Bipin Duwadi, representatives of various Gurkha organisations involved in the movement formed the G-Ten group, which submitted the 11-point demand to the UK Ministry of Defence (MOD) and has begun some initial rounds of talks.

 What is in the 11-point demand?

-The demand received by Onlinekhabar largely resembles the final report prepared about eight years ago by a technical committee consisting of the UK government, the Nepal government, and representatives of former Gorkhas.
+The demand received by Onlinekhabar largely resembles the final report prepared about eight years ago by a technical committee consisting of the UK government, the Nepal government, and representatives of former Gurkhas.
 However, the current demand has removed the call for “equal pensions.”

-- Former British Gorkha soldiers with 15 years of service should receive a pension proportional to 15 years, equivalent to the 22-year pension that British soldiers receive.
+- Former British Gurkha soldiers with 15 years of service should receive a pension proportional to 15 years, equivalent to the 22-year pension that British soldiers receive.
 Those with 22 years or more of service should receive full equality, and those with 15–21 years should receive proportional recognition based on a 22-year career.

-- British soldiers who left service after April 6, 1975, received preserved pensions, but Gorkhas were not equally covered.
+- British soldiers who left service after April 6, 1975, received preserved pensions, but Gurkhas were not equally covered.
 They demand the same rules be applied, with proportional recognition for slightly shorter service.
 Currently, at least five years of service after April 6, 1975, qualify for a preserved pension.

 - After accepting redundancy, previously granted service forgiveness was withdrawn.
 They demand recognition or proportional calculation of this service.